rockNroll87q/cerebrum7t/results.md

 ### Reconstructed meshes

 Below reconstructed meshes of GM, WM, basal ganglia, ventricles, brain stem, and cerebellum of a testing volume, obtained with `CEREBRUM7T`.
-A light smoothing operation is performed (50 iterations) - _no manual corrections_ (BrainVoyager, Brain Innovation, Maastricht, The Netherlands).
+A light smoothing operation is performed (50 iterations - BrainVoyager) - **no manual corrections**.

 <table align="center" cellspacing="0" cellpadding="0">
 <!-- <tr>